 Rule 145.
-ReprisalsRule 145.
 Where not prohibited by international law, belligerent reprisals are subject to stringent conditions.

 State practice establishes this rule as a norm of customary international law applicable in international armed conflicts.
 A belligerent reprisal consists of an action that would otherwise be unlawful but that in exceptional cases is considered lawful under international law when used as an enforcement measure in reaction to unlawful acts of an adversary.
 In international humanitarian law there is a trend to outlaw belligerent reprisals altogether.
 Those that may still be lawful are subject to the stringent conditions set forth below.

 During the past century the categories of persons and objects that can be subjected to reprisal action have been reduced, and reprisal action against certain persons and objects is now prohibited under customary international law (see Rules 146–147).

 ).
 The trend towards outlawing reprisals, beyond those already prohibited by the Geneva Conventions, can be seen in a UN General Assembly resolution on basic principles for the protection of civilian populations in armed conflicts adopted in 1970, which stated that “civilian populations, or individual members thereof, should not be the object of reprisals”.

 The reticence of States to resort to reprisals can be explained by the fact that they are ineffective as a means of enforcement, in particular because reprisals risk leading to an escalation of violations.
 As stated by Kenya’s LOAC Manual, “reprisals are an unsatisfactory way of enforcing the law.
 They tend to be used as an excuse for illegal methods of warfare and carry a danger of escalation through repeated reprisals and counter reprisals.”

 The reticence to approve of the resort to belligerent reprisals, together with the stringent conditions found in official practice, indicates that the international community is increasingly opposed to the use of violations of international humanitarian law as a method of trying to enforce the law.
 It is also relevant that there is much more support these days for the notion of ensuring respect for international humanitarian law through diplomatic channels than there was in the 19th and early 20th centuries, when the doctrine of belligerent reprisals as a method of enforcement was developed.
 In interpreting the condition that reprisal action may only be taken as a measure of last resort, when no other possibility is available, States must take into account the possibility of appealing to other States and international organizations to help put a stop to the violations (see also commentary to Rule 144).

 Five conditions must be met in order for belligerent reprisals against permitted categories of persons and objects not to be unlawful.
 Most of these conditions are laid down in military manuals and are supported by official statements.
 These conditions are:

-(i) Purpose of reprisals.
 Reprisals may only be taken in reaction to a prior serious violation of international humanitarian law, and only for the purpose of inducing the adversary to comply with the law.
 This condition is set forth in numerous military manuals, as well as in the legislation of some States.
-It is also confirmed in national case-law.

 Because reprisals are a reaction to a prior serious violation of international humanitarian law, “anticipatory” reprisals or “counter-reprisals” are not permissible, nor can belligerent reprisals be a reaction to a violation of another type of law.
 In addition, as reprisals are aimed at inducing the adversary to comply with the law, they may not be carried out for the purpose of revenge or punishment.